Ecuador travel requirements 2024: What travelers need to know

 Disclosure: This post contains some affiliate links.
 If you make a purchase through one of our links, we may receive a small commission, at no additional cost to you.

 Be sure that you have your ID on you at all times.
-When going to the airport during curfew hours, also have your flight information on hand to show authorities.
+When going to the airport during curfew hours, also have your flight information on hand, in case you need to show it to authorities.

 March 11, 2024 – R.P., expat in Cuenca: “Travel back to Ecuador was uneventful.
 Although a curfew is still in place for about another month I think, travel is not restricted with proof of ticket.
 Nothing at all seems affected in Cuenca.
 Life as usual.
 My recent visitor said life seems as always in Guayaquil also.
 She’s been living there for the last 4 months.”